 The client meets criteria in Dimensions 1, 2, and 3 for discharge or transfer.

-The client's status in this dimension is characterized by one of the following:

-- a.
-Client's withdrawal signs and symptoms are sufficiently resolved that the client can be safely managed at a less intensive level of care; or - b.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characterized by one of the following: a.
+Client's withdrawal signs and symptoms are sufficiently resolved that the client can be safely managed at a less intensive level of care; or b.
 Signs or symptoms of withdrawal have failed to respond to treatment and have intensified, such that a transfer to a less intensive level of care is indicated.

-The client's status in this dimension is characterized by one of the following:

-- a.
-Biomedical conditions, if any, have diminished or stabilized, and the client does not meet criteria that indicates the need for continued service at ASAM Level III.7-D level of care; or - b.
+Dimension 2: Biomedical Conditions The client's status in this dimension is characterized by one of the following: a.
+Biomedical conditions, if any, have diminished or stabilized, and the client does not meet criteria that indicates the need for continued service at ASAM Level III.7-D level of care; or b.
 A biomedical condition is complicating the detoxification process, such that a transfer to a less intensive level of service is indicated.

-Dimension 3: Emotional, Behavioral or Cognitive Conditions and Complications

-- a.
-Emotional, behavioral or cognitive conditions, if any, have diminished or stabilized, and the client does not meet criteria in this dimension that indicates the need for continued service at ASAM Level III.7-D; or - b.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in this dimension is characterized by one of the following: a.
+Emotional, behavioral or cognitive conditions, if any, have diminished or stabilized, and the client does not meet criteria in this dimension that indicates the need for continued service at ASAM Level III.7-D; or b.
 A psychiatric, emotional/ behavioral condition is complicating the detoxification process, such that a transfer to less intensive level of service is indicated.

 SUBSTANCE ABUSE DETOXIFICATION: Adult

 Detoxification is a process involving sub-acute care that is provided to assist individuals to withdraw from the physiological and psychological effects of substance abuse.

+ICD-10 DIAGNOSIS

+F10.10 through F19.99

+ADMISSION CRITERIA

 Meets ASAM admission criteria as outlined below: